 When Cyril Faulkener married Ruth, he stepped down from performing to become the group’s road manager and Ruth made way for ‘Sara’ mark two, Annie Christopher.
 Annie had a background in opera and church music before taking a different path by joining The Kingpins, a local rhythm and blues band.
-She then hooked up with Tubs in Crowd, an eight piece soul outfit that travelled throughout France in the summer of 1966 plying their trade around the many American Air Force bases in the northeast of the country.
-She left when the band moved on to southern Germany and returned to Bournemouth, joining the Michael Toone Dance Band before Sinnerman and Sara came a knocking via an advert in the Bournemouth Echo.
+She then hooked up with Tubs in Crowd, an eight-piece soul outfit that travelled throughout France in the summer of 1966, plying their trade around the many American Air Force bases in the northeast of the country.
+She left when the band moved on to southern Germany and returned to Bournemouth, becoming a member of the Michael Toone Dance Band before Sinnermen and Sara invited her to join after she answered an advert in the Bournemouth Echo.

 The group gained a recording contract in 1968 with MGM and were marketed as the UK’s equivalent to the Australian folk quartet The Seekers.
-The label chose a cover of the Trini Lopez song “I’m Coming Home Cindy” as their debut single.
-They followed up with a self-titled album containing a blend of standard folk tunes including “Banks of the Ohio”, “Won’t Go Hunting With You Jake”, “Master Jack” and “Leaving Liverpool”, a couple of skiffle favourites “Freight Train” and “Pick a Bale of Cotton” plus two contemporary songs, the New Christy Minstrels “Green Green” and Bob Dylan’s “Don’t Think Twice It’s Alright”, the latter became their second single.
+The label chose a cover of the Trini Lopez song “I’m Coming Home Cindy” (May 1968) as their debut single.
+They followed up with a self-titled album containing a blend of standard folk tunes including “Banks of the Ohio”, “Won’t Go Hunting With You Jake”, “Master Jack” and “Leaving Liverpool”, a couple of skiffle favourites “Freight Train” and “Pick a Bale of Cotton” plus two contemporary songs, the New Christy Minstrels “Green Green” and Bob Dylan’s “Don’t Think Twice It’s Alright”, the latter became their second single in November 1968.

-Towards the end of the sixties, the quintet became a regular fixture at the end of Bournemouth pier every Saturday night sharing a bill with a variety of trad jazz bands and undertook promotional tours performing at several major concert halls including London’s Royal Festival Hall, Bristol’s Colston Hall and the Guildhalls in Portsmouth and Southampton.
-Radio exposure on Wally Whyton’s Country Meets Folk, Jake Thakray’s My Kind of Folk and an interview on the Tony Blackburn Show increased their popularity, resulting in the formation of their own fan club.
-However, cracks were appearing due to the old chestnut musical differences.
+Towards the end of the sixties, the quintet became a regular fixture every Saturday night in the bar and ballroom at the end of Bournemouth pier sharing a bill with a variety of trad jazz bands.
+They also undertook promotional tours performing at several major concert halls including London’s Royal Festival Hall, Bristol’s Colston Hall, and the Guildhalls in Portsmouth and Southampton.
+Radio exposure on Wally Whyton’s Country Meets Folk, Jake Thakray’s My Kind of Folk, and an interview on the Tony Blackburn Show increased their popularity, resulting in the formation of their own fan club.
+However, cracks were beginning to appear due to the old chestnut musical differences.
 The ensuing shakeup resulted in bassist Ray Cartwright standing aside for Bernie Adelus, manager Stuart Gledhill being replaced, a new agency coming in to handle their bookings and a change in record company from MGM to RCA.
 The new line up recorded “Time to Say Goodbye” written by Keith Potger of the Seekers, but it never saw the light of day because of the internal wrangling that ripped them apart.